nobodyatandnothing/ffmpeg-on-clear-linux/doc/Firefox-Config-File-And-Settings.md

 gfx.webrender.enabled                          true

 Enable software render if you want to render on the CPU instead of GPU.
-This is helpful for NVIDIA graphics if you prefer the desktop to remain fluid while watching a video, which the GPU is handling along with desktop composition.
-For Intel graphics, leave this setting false since webrender on the GPU is needed to decode videos in hardware. gfx.webrender.software                         false
+Preferably, leave this setting false since webrender on the GPU is needed to decode videos in hardware. gfx.webrender.software                         false

 Do not add xrender if missing or set to false or click on the trash icon.